The RoomPlace: 2016 warehouse fire and Indianapolis expansion

-On April 21, 2016, a fire caused serious damage to The RoomPlace's Woodridge distribution center, which caused an estimated $40 million to $60 million in damages.
-No one was injured or killed in the incident.
+On April 21, 2016, a large fire at The RoomPlace's distribution center in Woodridge, IL, caused an estimated $40 million to $60 million in damages.
+No one was injured or killed in the incident but the building and its contents were a complete loss.
 The cause of the fire was confirmed to be a RoomPlace forklift operator, who lit a piece of paper on fire that eventually quickly spread across the distribution center.
 He was later identified to be 20-year-old Ruben Ochoa Cruz, who stated that he had a heated argument with his bosses over vacation time, stating that they were going to cut his vacation time because of missed days at work.
 Ultimately, he would be charged with federal arson charges in connection to the incident.

 In 2018, Cruz was convicted on all charges, and was sentenced to 6 years in prison.
 The total cost in damages was estimated to be around $122 million.

 In May 2016, The RoomPlace announced an expansion to the Indianapolis area within the coming months, with a new distribution center and 6 stores opening in the Indianapolis area by the end of 2016.